Feeling Cold Often: Root Causes and Support Strategies

 Hematocrit is the measurement of the percentage by volume of red blood cells in your blood.
 This measurement can help diagnose too much iron or too little (anemia).
 Normal hematocrit (Hct) levels are between 37.5 percent and 51 percent for adult men and 34 percent to 46 percent for adult women.
 Higher levels are more common in men and post-menopausal women.

-I recommend looking at platelets as a measurement tool of inflammation and the stickiness of blood.
+I recommend looking at platelets as a measurement tool for inflammation and the stickiness of blood.
 High platelets are associated with increased inflammation or if they are very high (over 400) it can be a sign of a coagulation disorder called thrombocytosis and is typically due to chronic inflammation.
 Anything over 250 can be an issue if you see other inflammatory and blood clotting markers elevated.

 feeling cold